tech-med/medlearnity.com/src/content/blog/score-high-or-focus-on-passing-usmle/index.md

   - 'usmle'
   - 'usmle-step-1'
   - 'usmle-step-2'
 description: 'In addition to passing their classes, medical students must also take additional steps to prove they are ready to care for patients.
-One test that medical '
+One test that medical.'
 ---

 ## USMLE Passing Score